The Wisconsin Territory

 CATSDEN

 When the Wisconsin Territory was incorporated as a province, Catsden—having access to the largest city in the region—was chosen as the location of the province’s Haecceity.
 It was chosen over Detroit, initially desired for its seniority and proximity to the east, after Michigan gained devolved status within the province.
-Despite losing population after the collapse of regional manufacturing, Catsden remains the largest Magicat settlement in the region, and the most centrally connected, its Union Station wing being the starting point for the province’s Indigo Line train system.
+Despite losing population after the collapse of regional manufacturing, Catsden remains the largest Magicat settlement in the region, and the most centrally connected, with its Union Station wing being the starting point for the province’s Indigo Line train system.

 THE MICHIGAN EXCEPTION

 Spurred to means of force, the Grand Haecceity threatened to forcefully annex Michigan if the state did not comply, which Michigan responded to by threatening to declare independence.
-Worried that Michigan declaring independence would lead to support from its neighboring states, all loosely incorporated, mostly rural territories, the Grand Haecceity signed the Michigan Exception.
+Worried that Michigan declaring independence would lead to support from its neighboring states, all loosely incorporated, mostly rural territories, the Grand Haecceity passed the Michigan Exception.
 The bill allowed Michigan to self-govern as a devolved state with its own infrastructure, rules, and regulations, despite officially being considered a part of the larger Wisconsin Territory.

-A movement still exists to make Michigan a full province within Magicatdom today, though with the state’s diminished importance since the collapse of regional manufacturing, momentum has died down.
+A separatist movement still exists to make Michigan a full province within Magicatdom today, though with the state’s diminished importance since the collapse of regional manufacturing, momentum has died down.

 TRAIN SYSTEMS

-The first Magicat trains were invented in Detroit, Michigan, soon after the Wisconsin Territory’s incorporation.
+The first Magicat trains were invented in 1863 in Detroit, Michigan, soon after the Wisconsin Territory’s incorporation.
 With the spread of human rail networks throughout the region in the mid to late 1800s, Magicatdom was looking for magical train equivalents to bolster travel.
 The first trains were established in Detroit, with the center of train travel soon shifting over to Chicago due to its central position along the lake.
-As Chicago developed its rail system, Catsden introduced the Indigo Line, initially meant for easy transport around the city.
-The first Indigo Line resembled human-designed L-Trains, with progressive models deviating more and more.

 GRODSHIRE MAGICADEMY